atomix/atomix.github.io/atomix/docs/clustering.md

 ## Persistent Cluster Configurations

 It's important to note that while Atomix provides methods for bootstrapping and joining clusters or promoting and demoting replicas, once a cluster has been initialized, cluster configurations are typically persisted on disk via the replica's configured [`Storage`][Storage] object.
-This means after the first time a replica [`join`][AtomixReplica.join]s a cluster, in the event the replica crashes and is restarted, calling the [`join`][AtomixReplica.join] method again will have no effect since the replica is already a member of the cluster.
+This means after the first time a replica joins a cluster, in the event the replica crashes and is restarted, calling the [`join(Address...)`][AtomixReplica.join] method again will have no effect since the replica is already a member of the cluster.
 This means users don't have to concern themselves with whether a replica has already joined a cluster.
-If a replica is being added to an existing cluster, simply always start the replica with the [`join`][AtomixReplica.join] method.
+If a replica is being added to an existing cluster, simply always start the replica with the [`join(Address...)`][AtomixReplica.join] method.

 {% include common-links.html %}